bluelightspirit/Connect4/README.md

 Then, to play the game, the AI will randomize what color player 1 and 2 is.
 If you're playing with someone else, whatever color the AI chose as player 1 should go first.
 If you're playing by yourself, you can pretend you're going against a mighty enemy (This will only be done at the beginning of the game).

-After that, player 1 shall choose an unfilled column between 1-7.
+After that, player 1 shall choose & type an unfilled column between 1-7 and press "ENTER".
 Then, whatever column they chose should fill up the board and display that to the user if they chose a valid one.
 If they did not choose a valid one, they would have a randomized number between 1-3 tries left (also displayed to the user) to choose a valid, unfilled column.

-Then, player 2 shall choose an unfilled column between 1-7, just like player 1.
+Then, player 2 shall choose & type an unfilled column between 1-7 and press "ENTER", just like player 1.
 Then, whatever column they chose should fill up the board and display that to the user if they chose a valid one.
 If they did not choose a valid one, they would have a randomized number between 1-3 tries left (also displayed to the user) to choose a valid, unfilled column.

 If either player runs out of tries, their turn is skipped.
 The player tries are reset every time any player's turn begins again.